-- (1) The School District's original cost estimate as specified in the resolution calling for the imposition of the Local Option Sales Tax. - (2) The School District's current estimate of total cost for the projects.
-Includes all cost from project inception to completion. - (3) The voters of Fannin County approved the imposition of a 1% sales tax to fund the above projects and retire associated debt.
-Amounts expended for these projects may include sales tax proceeds, state, local property taxes and/or other funds over the life of the projects
+(2) The School District's current estimate of total cost for the projects.
+Includes all cost from project inception to completion.
+(3) The voters of Pulaski County approved the imposition of a 1% sales tax to fund the above projects and retire associated debt.

+Amounts expended for these projects may include sales tax proceeds, state, local property taxes and/or other funds over the life of the projects.